Aalto-Electric-Drives/gritulator/docs/source/model/filter_and_grid.rst

    :alt: Diagram of LCL filter and grid impedance
    :target: .

-   LCL filter and inductive-resistive grid impedance system.
+   LCL filter and inductive-resistive grid impedance.